-Probate laws in Canada differ somewhat from province to province.
-The basic structure of the probate process remains the same, however.
-The executor of an estate is responsible for gathering and inventorying the decedent’s property, paying his debts and the expenses of his estate, and distributing what remains among his beneficiaries.
+Canadian probate laws differ somewhat from province to province.
+However, the basic structure of the Canadian probate process remains the same, however.
+The executor of an estate is responsible for gathering and inventorying the decedent’s property, paying the deceased’s debts, and the expenses of that person’s estate, and distributing what remains among his beneficiaries.

 Locating the Will

 Under Canadian law, you do not need a special court order to check the decedent’s safe deposit box for his will.
 You can take a copy of the death certificate to the bank where you believe he stored it and bank personnel will open the box.
 If you’re the named executor, you and the banker will inventory the box’s contents and he will give you the will.

 Canada also provides a Vital Statistics Agency where the decedent might have registered his will and notice of where the deceased put it for safekeeping.